Mobile Service Extensions

 Troubleshooting the iOS Notification Service Extension

-This guide is for debugging issues with Images, Action Buttons, or Confirmed Deliveries not showing on iOS mobile apps.
+If basic text only notifications are working but you are having issues with Images, Action Buttons, or Confirmed Deliveries not showing on iOS mobile apps follow this guide.

 Swift